syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/compute.md

 !!! note
     Associate ASG directly to the Classic Load Balancer or to a Target Group from its configuration.
 ALB / NLB can then forward traffic to the target group and would automatically pickup all the EC2 instances in the ASG for load balancing.

+## Compute Savings Plans
+### Compute Savings Plans
+Compute Savings Plans provide the most flexibility and help to reduce your costs by up to 66%.
+These plans automatically apply to EC2 instance usage regardless of instance family, size, AZ, Region, OS or tenancy, and also apply to Fargate or Lambda usage.

+### EC2 Instance Savings Plans
+EC2 Instance Savings Plans provide the lowest prices, offering savings up to 72% in exchange for commitment to usage of individual instance families in a Region (e.g. M5 usage in N. Virginia).
+This automatically reduces your cost on the selected instance family in that region regardless of AZ, size, OS or tenancy.
+EC2 Instance Savings Plans give you the flexibility to change your usage between instances within a family in that region.
+For example, you can move from c5.xlarge running Windows to c5.2xlarge running Linux and automatically benefit from the Savings Plan prices.

 ## FAQ